 In this post, we tell you what is ovulation bleeding, its possible causes, and some other signs and symptoms of ovulation.

 Yes, spotting or bleeding during ovulation can be quite normal for some women.
 It can happen at different times during the cycle and due to varying reasons.
 There is no sure way to know if what you are experiencing is menstrual spotting or implantation bleeding.

 Although there could be many probable causes for ovulation bleeding, there are two known reasons that certainly result in bleeding or spotting during ovulation (2):

-A drop in the estrogen levels during ovulation makes the uterine lining to decrease in thickness and shed the tissue.
+A drop in the estrogeniXA sex hormone responsible for the development of female sexual characteristics. levels during ovulation makes the uterine lining to decrease in thickness and shed the tissue.
 This could result in bleeding from the uterus around the time of ovulation.

 When the egg is released, the ovaries rupture and bleed, letting the blood pass through the follicle tubes.